barryhood/resources/_REACT.md

 export default connect()(Counter);
 ```

-To connect to our store and retrieve the state, we have to map the actions we want to dispatch and the state we want to retrieve, for this we use mapStateToProps (note it could be named anything, it’s just an argument we pass to connect), which stores a function which expects the redux state as input and returns a JS object which is a map of prop names and slices of the redux store.
+To connect to our store and retrieve the state, we have to map the actions we want to dispatch and the state we want to retrieve, for this we use mapStateToProps (note it could be named anything, it's just an argument we pass to connect), which stores a function which expects the redux state as input and returns a JS object which is a map of prop names and slices of the redux store.

 ```
 const mapStateToProps = state => { // "state" is populated from our redux state